 Less well known is the collection of non-Kansas maps containing both originals and reproductions dating from 1550 to the present.
 Almost all States are represented, as are many large cities and a number of countries.
 There is also a small collection of early maps of the New World and maps showing American military involvement in Europe and Asia.

 Our reference staff will be glad to answer specific questions about our holdings.
-For more information contact 785-272-8681, ext.
-116; or ask a research question.
+For more information contact our the staff at 785-272-8681, ext.
+117; or ask a research question.

 Access to the Collection